toasterbob/vangogh_invaders/docs/README.md

 With this app, users will be able to:
 - [ ] Move Vincent Van Gogh back and forth along the bottom of the screen using arrow keys
 - [ ] Fire paint brushes at invaders
-- [ ] Start, pause and reset the game
+- [ ] The game will have several states.
+Welcome page, next level screen, game playing screen, game over screen.
 - [ ] The game will keep track of your score

 ### Wireframes

 The app will be a single screen with a nav bar that has the title and links to Github and LinkedIn.
-In the game window will be buttons to pause, restart, and start the game.
-Brief instructions will be on the side.
+In the game window pressing the space bar will start the game.
 There are basically 3 keys to move and shoot.

 ![wireframes](wireframe.png)